octo-technology/OpenTezos/docs/michelson/tutorial.md

 The `EDIV` instruction computes the euclidean division on mutez.
 It consumes a _mutez_ and a _nat_ elements on top of the stack and pushes back a `pair` with the quotient and the reminder (of the two elements) on top of the stack.
 The euclidean division allows a mutez to be divided by a natural integer.
-It is also possible to divide 2 mutez, in this case it returns a `nat` as a quotient and a mutez as the rest of the euclidean division.
+It is also possible to divide 2 mutez, in this case, it returns a `nat` as a quotient and a mutez as the rest of the euclidean division.

 The `COMPARE` instruction compares two mutez and returns an integer on top of the stack.
 It returns 0 if both elements are equal, 1 if the first element is bigger than the second, and -1 otherwise.